danielneil/Smart-Worm-Habitat/research/README.md

 # Smart Worm Habitat - R&D Guide

-This doc is to help with R&D of our Smart Worm Habitat, so this this should be your first point of reference for getting to know the technicalities.
+This doc is to help with R&D of the Smart Worm Habitat, so this should be your first point of reference for getting your hands dirty in the engineering design.

 ## Project Battle Plan
 [Project Timeline Document](https://github.com/danielneil/Smart-Worm-Habitat/blob/main/research/project-planning-checklist.MD).